sayeemabdullah/CSS-Cribsheet/README.md

 ```

-We can also use both in case like you want to change the background color when the screen is **between 600px to 700px**, we can use:
+We can also use both in a case like we want to change the background color when the screen is **between 600px to 700px**, we can use:

 ``` css